-The assessment organisation would hold standardisation events to ensure consistency between its assessors and verifiers as this is seen as paramount to the process.
+The assessment organization would hold organization 14on events to ensure consistency between its assessors and verifiers as this is seen as paramount to the process.

 Reliability in the assessment process depends upon the accuracy with which the test/assessment measures the skill or attainment that it is designed to measure.
 Therefore, each test/assessments shall be carefully designed allowing measures of internal consistency between assessors and organisations.